Table of Contents

 • Avoid passing near equipment that could create interference (motors, drives...).

-The Gateway is itself connected via its Ethernet interface to the 4G Router equipped with a multi-operator SIM card to allow remote meter reading.
+The Gateway is itself connected via its Ethernet interface to the 4G Router equipped with a multi-operator SIM card to allow remote reading of the meters.

-Bus connection requires careful and rigorous work.
-For new cabinets, it is recommended to do it in the workshop.
+The bus connection requires careful and rigorous work.
+For new panels, it is recommended to do it in the workshop.

-The standard Climkit offer bundles the necessary elements for system operation: hardware equipment, software features, as well as services related to the setup.
+The standard Climkit offer includes the elements necessary for the system's operation: hardware equipment, software features, as well as services related to the setup.

 All hardware is provided preconfigured to simplify installation and ensure proper communication of the meters.